mthl/guix-artwork/website/posts/insecure-permissions.md

 On multi-user systems, we recommend upgrading the daemon now.

-To upgrade the daemon On Guix System, run:
+To upgrade the daemon on Guix System, run:

 ```
 guix pull